dimkar121/LSHDB/README.md

 The above snippet fires up a LSHDB instance, which hosts a single store, on all network interfaces of the local machine listening on port 4443.

-A paper that deals with LSH and PPRL is [An LSH-Based Blocking Approach with a Homomorphic Matching Technique for Privacy-Preserving Record Linkage](http://ieeexplore.ieee.org/xpl/login.jsp?tp=&arnumber=6880802&url=http%3A%2F%2Fieeexplore.ieee.org%2Fxpls%2Fabs_all.jsp%3Farnumber%3D6880802), published by IEEE TKDE (Volume:27, Issue: 4, 2015).
+For the interested reader, a research paper that deals with three LSH families in conjunction with PPRL is [An LSH-Based Blocking Approach with a Homomorphic Matching Technique for Privacy-Preserving Record Linkage](http://ieeexplore.ieee.org/xpl/login.jsp?tp=&arnumber=6880802&url=http%3A%2F%2Fieeexplore.ieee.org%2Fxpls%2Fabs_all.jsp%3Farnumber%3D6880802), published by IEEE TKDE (Volume:27, Issue: 4, 2015).